Documentation Index

 custom_id | No | Custom document ID (max 120 bytes).
 Chunk IDs become custom_id-{chunk} instead of sha256(object_key)-{chunk}.
 Stored as custom_id metadata on each chunk. |

 metadata | No | Additional metadata merged with standard chunk metadata.
-Values must be scalars (string, number, boolean, or null).
-No arrays or objects. |
+Values can be scalars (string, number, boolean, or null) or homogeneous arrays of scalars (e.g. ["action", "comedy"]). |

 target_collection_name | No | Overrides the source’s collection_name.
 Collection is created if it doesn’t exist. |